 Strategic decision advisory

-Independent advisory for internationally mobile families relocating to Germany.
+Independent advisory for internationally mobile families relocating to or already in Germany.

-I help you understand the hidden rules of the school system before they quietly begin shaping your child’s educational pathway.
+I help you understand the hidden rules of the school system before they begin shaping your child’s educational pathway or as that process unfolds.

 Request a conversation